Chart Color Schemes

 The labour market performance in Hornsby - East lags significantly behind most other regions nationally

 Hornsby East has an educated workforce with professional services well-represented.
-Its unemployment rate was 10.1% in June 2025.
+Its unemployment rate as of September 2025 was 9.9%.

-There were 7,011 residents employed while the unemployment rate stood at 5.9%, higher than Greater Sydney's 4.2%.
-Workforce participation was high at 67.2%, compared to Greater Sydney's 60.0%.
-Key industries for Hornsby East residents include health care & social assistance, professional & technical services, and retail trade.
-Health care & social assistance is particularly strong with an employment share of 1.4 times the regional level.
+There were 7,015 residents employed at this time, with the area's unemployment rate being 5.7% higher than Greater Sydney's rate of 4.2%.
+Workforce participation in Hornsby East is high at 67.2%, compared to Greater Sydney's 60.0%.
+Key employment industries include health care & social assistance, professional & technical services, and retail trade.
+Health care & social assistance is particularly strong, with an employment share 1.4 times the regional level.

 Frequently Asked Questions - Employment